 But generally they want sensible, energetic, people who are good at thinking on their feet.

-All pictures used in the article are from Laura’s and Tanbay’s personal archive.
+All pictures used in the article are provided by Laura and Tanbay.

 Author: Kaspars Misins